MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-As for the mourners, by clicking on the undertaker button, the user will be redirected into this side of the application. \
+As for the mourners, by clicking on the undertaker button, the user will be redirected to this side of the application. \
 This one would be composed of the following sections:

 - [Login](#3131-login-section)